Entry Requirements and How to Apply

 When to apply

-Our campus-based programmes begin in October of each year, apart from our MRes which also starts in January each year.
+Our campus-based programmes begin at the end of September of each year, apart from our MRes which also starts in January each year.
 You can apply at any time before the intake closing date.
 However, we strongly advise you to apply early in view of the demand for the MSc programmes and the limited number of places.

 Applications deadlines for October 2014